-If you experience migraines or take monoamine oxidase inhibitors (MAOIs), you may have heard of a tyramine-free diet.
+If you experience migraine headaches or take monoamine oxidase inhibitors (MAOIs), you may have heard of a tyramine-free diet.
 Tyramine is a compound produced by the breakdown of an amino acid called tyrosine.
 It’s naturally present in some foods, plants, and animals.

 This gives you a boost of energy and, in turn, elevates your blood pressure and heart rate.

-Most people consume tyramine without experiencing any negative side effects.
-However, the release of this hormone can cause life-threatening blood pressure spikes, especially when consumed in excessive amounts.
+Most people consume tyramine-containing foods without experiencing any negative side effects.
+However, the release of this hormone can cause life-threatening blood pressure spikes, especially when consumed in excess.

 Tyramine-rich foods might interact with or alter how medications work in your body.
 For example, certain MAOIs, including certain antidepressants and medications for Parkinson’s disease, can cause tyramine buildup.

 Excessive tyramine intake may lead to a hypertensive crisis that can be fatal, according to the Mayo Clinic.
 A hypertensive crisis can occur when blood pressure is so high that you have a greater chance of stroke or death.

 If you have a poor ability to break down amines such as tyramine or histamine, you may experience allergic-type reactions to small amounts of amines.
 Your doctor may say that you’re “amine intolerant.”

 For the majority of people who are amine intolerant, tyramine’s effects are most obvious when you have excessive amounts.
 At high enough levels, you might experience symptoms, such as: